National Catholic Reporter

-The National Catholic Reporter (NCR) is a progressive national newspaper in the United States that reports on issues related to the Catholic Church.
+The National Catholic Reporter (NCR) is a national newspaper in the United States that reports on issues related to the Catholic Church.
 Based in Kansas City, Missouri, NCR was founded by Robert Hoyt in 1964.
 Hoyt wanted to bring the professional standards of secular news reporting to the press that covers Catholic news, saying that "if the mayor of a city owned its only newspaper, its citizens will not learn what they need and deserve to know about its affairs".
 The publication, which operates outside the authority of the Catholic Church, is independently owned and governed by a lay board of directors.

 Overview

 The paper is published bi-weekly, with each issue including national and world news sections, as well as an opinion and arts section.
 Each paper runs an average of 32 pages, which includes special sections, a section published in each issue devoted to a particular topic.

 Each issue includes news stories, analysis, commentary, opinion and editorials.
 The Opinion and Arts section contains book and film reviews, as well as spiritual reflections, along with letters to the editor, classifieds and editorials.

 The organization reported $4.3 million in annual revenue in 2013.
 The Conrad N. Hilton Foundation is a major financial supporter of the newspaper.
 The Global Sisters Report is a project of NCR.